Conference

 This session looks at the changes that companies will need to understand. should report on and what that means in practice for boards and their organisations.

+Several significant developments are expected to impact the charity sector in 2025.
 This session explores the proposed and forthcoming changes to the Charity Governance Code and will also look at reporting.

 14.15 Movement break

-14.20 Breakout Sessions
+14.20 Breakout sessions

 14.55 Tea and coffee break

-15.25 Breakout Sessions
+15.25 Breakout sessions

 1 - Sustainability and Beyond: Non-Financial Reporting